Woife5/DPP-documentation/bes_air/05_final-prototype.md

 ![printing the base part](assets/final-prototype/design/printing.jpg){: width="300" }

-Significant sanding and glueing work was needed to finalize the 3D Prints, especially for the base part, which warped after printing.
+Significant sanding and gluing work was needed to finalize the 3D Prints, especially for the base part, which warped after printing.

 ![All the printed and glued 3D printed parts](assets/final-prototype/design/glued-parts.jpg){: width="300" }